-This course is a basic study of the harmonic system syted in Western musical composition from approximately 1650 to 1900.
-Students will gain understanding of this harmonic language through demonstration and practice.
-Students will write and analyze music in this style.
+This course is a basic study of the harmonic system syted in Western music composed from 1650 to 1900 and still in use in areas of music composition.
+Students will learn the basic skills involved in writing and analyzing music of this nature as well as play simple chord progressions on the piano.
 3 hrs./wk.